camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/01-overview.html.md

 ---

+Welcome to the Camunda BPM user guide!
+Camunda BPM is a Java-based framework for process automation.
+This document contains information about the features provided by the Camunda BPM platform.
 Welcome to the Camunda BPM userguide!
 Camunda BPM is a Java-based framework for process automation.
 This document provides information about the features provided by Camunda BPM platform.

+Camunda BPM is built around the process engine component.
+The following illustration shows the most important components of Camunda BPM along with some typical user roles.
 Camunda BPM is built around the process engine component.
 The following illustration shows the most important components of Camunda BPM along with typical user roles.

 <center>